jehuamanna/jehuamanna.github.io/docs/_posts/2021-08-27-welcome-to-my-blog.markdown

  -
 ---
 # Welcome
 This is my personal blog.
 I mainly talk about programming, software engineering and my life.
 It took so long time to finally reach this stage.
-I am really excited to share my thoughts and finding on everyday things that I do.
+I am really excited to share my thoughts and finding on everyday things I do.